Frequently Asked Questions

 where you replace <tenancyname> with your company's tenancy name.

-On the sign-in page, you are prompted to enter your cloud tenant, your user name, and your password.
+You are prompted to enter your cloud tenant, your user name, and your password.
 Once authenticated, you are directed to a region your tenancy is subscribed to.
 You can switch to other regions you are subscribed to by using the region selector at the top of the Console.

 To find out what your home region is:

 Open the Profile menu () and click Tenancy: <your_tenancy_name>.

 You can view your tenancy's service limits in the Console and request an increase.
 For more information and the default tenancy limits, see Service Limits.